General Hall Information - Common Facilities - Room Connections

 - Network Access

 To connect to a wired Ethernet port in your residence hall room, it must first be activated.
 To request to get an Ethernet port activated in your room, please visit our port activations page at: rescom.uwec.edu.
-This can be done at any time, even before you move in.
 More information is available on Wired Connections.